fridzema/ai-weekly-changelog-action/README.md

 - ✅ **DO** set `permissions: contents: write` in your job
 - ✅ **DO** add your OpenRouter API key to repository secrets

-### Advanced Usage (With Manual Controls)
+### Advanced Usage (Full Manual Control with All Parameters)

-For more control with manual workflow dispatch:
+Complete example with all available parameters exposed for manual testing:

 ```yaml
 name: Generate Weekly Changelog